scalarorg/simple-staking/README.md

 ## 🌟 How to run

-To set up a development environment, first specify the required environment variables in the `.env` file in the root directory, using `.env.example` as reference.
+To set up a development environment, first specify the required environment variables in the `.env.local` file in the root directory, using `.env.example` as reference.
 Then run the following command to start the development server:

 ```
 bun install